espressoj/BreakTime/README.md

 # BreakTime (Python)
 This python application, when run, will start a looped timer.
+The app asks the following questions:
+* How many breaks do you want to take?
+* How many minutes between the breaks?
+* ID of the YouTube video to show (press enter for default):

-Each hour, for 6 hours, the program will open a browser to a YouTube video (Parov Stelar - Ragtime Cat ft Lilja Bloom (Lunch Break) ft.
-NEILAND) and start playing.
-The video is 00:03:24 and is meant to be a reminder to get up out of your chair and exercise, dance, stretch, or just move around.
+With the last input, the timer will start and your break times will announced when the timer goes off.
+The default video is set as "Parov Stelar - Ragtime Cat ft Lilja Bloom (Lunch Break) ft.
+NEILAND.".
+The video is 00:03:24.

+The purpose of the program is to remind you to get up out of your chair and exercise, dance, stretch, or just move around!

 ## Requirements
 This is a python program and thus, you will need a python interpreter.
 For more information, head on over to [https://www.python.org/about/](https://www.python.org/about/).
 The **BreakTime** program has been tested in the following Python versions: